-Apolipoprotein B100 (apoB), which is present as a single copy per particle in both Lp(a) and low-density lipoprotein (LDL), has been used to directly compare the relative atherogenicity of these two kinds of lipoproteins (1).
-In the UK Biobank cohort, it was found that the Lp(a) particle has a more than 6-fold stronger association with CVD risk than LDL particle (8).
-The results of this genetic analysis were similar to the epidemiological study of Marston et al. (9).
-It is important to note, however, in most people LDL particles are present in greater amounts than Lp(a) particles; thus, the overall CVD risk associated with LDL is higher (10).
-Another important issue is that exposure to high levels of Lp(a) starts in very early life, according to the Baby Copenhagen substudy, as early as 15 months of life (11).
-On the other hand, Lp(a) appears to play a more pronounced role in promoting atheroma development and progression, particularly during the advanced stages of the disease, whereas LDL-C contributes consistently throughout the entire time course of atherogenesis (12,13).
+Apolipoprotein B100 (apoB), which is present as a single copy per particle in both Lp(a) and low-density lipoprotein (LDL), has been used to directly compare the relative atherogenicity of these two kinds of lipoproteins [1].
+In the UK Biobank cohort, it was found that the Lp(a) particle has a more than 6-fold stronger association with CVD risk than the LDL particle [8].
+The results of this genetic analysis were similar to the epidemiological study of Marston et al. [9].
+It is important to note, however, that in most people LDL particles are present in greater amounts than Lp(a) particles; thus, the overall CVD risk associated with LDL is higher [10].
+Another important issue is that exposure to high levels of Lp(a) starts in very early life - according to the Baby Copenhagen substudy, as early as 15 months of age [11].
+On the other hand, Lp(a) appears to play a more pronounced role in promoting atheroma development and progression, particularly during the advanced stages of the disease, whereas LDL-C contributes consistently throughout the entire time course of atherogenesis [12, 13].

-Unlike LDL-C, Lp(a) levels are not generally modifiable through lifestyle changes (however, there is ongoing discussion on the Lp(a) levels variability), as they are primarily determined by genetic factors (14).
+Unlike LDL-C, Lp(a) levels are not generally modifiable through lifestyle changes (although there is ongoing discussion on Lp(a) level variability), as they are primarily determined by genetic factors [14].
 Thus, developing novel therapies is crucial for addressing residual cardiovascular risk, with Lp(a) emerging as a key target for advancing cardiovascular disease prevention.
-Earlier estimates indicated that lowering Lp(a) by more than 100 mg/dL was necessary to reduce the associated risk of CVD (15).
-More recent analyses suggest that a reduction of just 65.7 mg/dL may achieve a comparable decrease in CVD risk to that seen with a 38.7 mg/dL reduction in LDL-C (16).
+Earlier estimates indicated that lowering Lp(a) by more than 100 mg/dl was necessary to reduce the associated risk of CVD [15].
+More recent analyses suggest that a reduction of just 65.7 mg/dl may achieve a comparable decrease in CVD risk to that seen with a 38.7 mg/dl reduction in LDL-C [16].